ChangeWindows/Content/readme.md

  - E.g. [9924] New XAML-based start menu
 - You need to include proof of this feature to be included in that Windows build in the description of your pull request or ticket (not the code itself), reliable source required
 - Do not submit any subjective information, we want to stay objective on this as much as possible (which is a 100%), no rumors
-- With pull requirests, as soon as the information is pulled to our main repository, you lose the rights on the pull request
+- With pull requests, as soon as the information is pulled to our main repository, you lose the rights on the pull request
 - If there is a mistake in a feature that already has been listened, you can open a new ticket or pull request to remove it from its respective build, again with the [BUILD]-syntax, and a short description of the issue
  - E.g. [9841] The Notification center wasn't added